-On Thursday, October 31, there will be 4 optional pre-meeting workshops.
+On Thursday, October 31, Diabetes Technology Society will present 4 optional pre-meeting workshops.

 Concurrent morning workshops are:

-Workshop B: Using Self-Monitoring Blood Glucose and Continuous Glucose Monitoring to Improve Outcomes
+- Workshop B: Using Self-Monitoring of Blood Glucose and Continuous Glucose Monitors to Improve Outcomes

 Concurrent afternoon sessions are:

-Workshop C: Generic Blood Glucose Monitors and Generic Strips
+- Workshop C: Performance of Blood Glucose Monitors

-Workshop D: Managing Patients Using New Pump and Insulin Delivery Technologies
+- Workshop D: Clinical Applications of Pump and Insulin Delivery Systems

 Mid-morning and mid-afternoon snacks will be provided for workshop participants.

-This year’s Diabetes Technology Meeting will include sessions on (1) mHealth, (2) Using Continuous Glucose Monitoring to Assess Metabolic Flexibility, Glucose Complexity and Glycemic Variability (3) Artificial Pancreas: Technology, (4) Artificial Pancreas: Outcomes, (5) New Insulin and Delivery Systems, (6) Tissue Reactions to Implanted CGM Sensors, (7) Novel Hypoglycemia Alarms, and (8) Future Directions in Diabetes Apps, as well as live demonstrations.
+This year’s Diabetes Technology Meeting will include sessions on: (1) mHealth Wireless Technology; (2) New Metrics Assessed by Continuous Glucose Monitors; (3) Artificial Pancreas: Algorithms; (4) Artificial Pancreas: Clinical Outcomes; (5) New Insulin Delivery Technologies; (6) Novel Technologies for Continuous Glucose Monitors; (7) Apps for Diabetes; and (8) Nanotechnology for Diabetes Devices, as well as live demonstrations.
 As an added feature, the presentations will also incorporate an audience response system.